Ian Hendon

 Ian Michael Hendon (born 5 December 1971) is an English football manager and former player who played as a defender.

+As a player, Hendon began his career at Tottenham Hotspur, winning the FA Youth Cup in 1990 and representing England Under-21 seven times.
+He went on to play for clubs including Leyton Orient, Notts County, Northampton Town, Sheffield Wednesday, and Barnet, being named in the PFA Third Division Team of the Year on three occasions.

+In management, Hendon served as manager of Barnet, Leyton Orient, Dover Athletic, Europa Point and Waterford, among other roles.

 Playing career

 Hendon was born in Ilford, Greater London.
 Primarily a right-back but sometimes deployed in the centre or in midfield, he began his career with Tottenham Hotspur, winning the FA Youth Cup in 1990.
 He made his first-team debut in 1989, and made seven appearances for the club over the next four years, also representing England Under-21 seven times.
 He was an unused substitute in the 1991 FA Charity Shield.

 While with Spurs Hendon had loan spells with Portsmouth, Leyton Orient and Barnsley before joining Orient on a permanent basis in August 1993.
 He spent three and a half years at Brisbane Road, with a brief loan spell at Birmingham City in 1995.

 He later played for Notts County, Northampton Town, Sheffield Wednesday and Peterborough United before joining then Football Conference side Barnet in 2003, having been on loan there six months previously.
 He was briefly joint caretaker manager at Barnet with Danny Maddix between the departure of Martin Allen and the arrival of Paul Fairclough.

-Joining up with his mentor Peter Shreeves, who has coached him at Tottenham and Sheffield Wednesday, he captained the club in their return to the Football League in his second season, and remained a key player for four years.
+Reuniting with his mentor Peter Shreeves, who had coached him at Tottenham and Sheffield Wednesday, he captained the club in their return to the Football League in his second season, and remained a key player for four years.
 At the end of the 2006–07 season, Hendon was initially not offered a new playing contract by Barnet, but was given the chance to join Paul Fairclough's coaching staff.
 Nevertheless, he featured in the early fixtures of 2007–08, before dropping back as new players arrived.
 He remained registered as a player until the end of the 2008–09 season when he retired as a player to concentrate solely on management.

 As a player Hendon featured in the PFA Third Division Team of the Year three times, once each with Leyton Orient (1996–97), Notts County (1997–98) and Northampton Town (1999–00).